After one of the intermittent fasting health benefits was awarded the Nobel Prize in Medicine, fasting has taken the world by storm.

 - You can fast in the office and finish an annoying task today

-- If the serve garbage, you can just fast on the plane
+- If they serve garbage, you can fast on the plane

 - You can fast during vacation and therefore deviate from your diet plan more easily

 There is a reason why people with allergies and intolerances fancy intermittent fasting more and more.